DChen2024/pymath/README.md

 ## Installation

-Building MathPy requires the following installed software:
+Building PyMath requires the following installed software:

 - Python 3.9 or newer
 - C compiler that supports at least C99

-To install MathPy, clone the repository and run:
+To install PyMath, clone the repository and run:

 ```
 pip install .